-“Oghlan Bakhshi“ was born in a musical family in 1993 in Gonbad-e Kavus in Iran.
+“Oghlan Bakhshi“ was born into a musical family in 1993 in Gonbad-e Kavus in Iran.
 At the age of 6, he started learning music alongside his father Adbol-Ghaffar Geldi Nejad.

 In 2009 with the invitation of Turkmenistan, he started studying at D.Ovezov musical college, and in 2013 he graduated with his bachelor.

-In the 2011 Golden Turkmen Age competition where all Turkmen music masters participated, after passing many obstacles he received the golden medal in Turkmenistan.
+In the 2011 Golden Turkmen Age competition where all Turkmen music masters participated, after passing many obstacles he received the gold medal in Turkmenistan.

 He has performed many concerts on Turkmen radio and television, which is still available on the archive.

-His academic training alongside his talent lead him to not only conserve this traditional music, but create a new approach to music and has familiarized this music with the world, which his latest work shows.
+His academic training alongside his talent led him to not only conserve this traditional music but create a new approach to music and has familiarized this music with the world, which his latest work shows.

 Abdolghaffar Geldi Nejad

 His first encouragement for music was his mother, in which his family, music was hereditary.
-One of his uncles Shadravan Rahman Ismail Zade was a singer and player of Dutar, in which they used to practice together.
+One of his uncles Rahman Ismail Zade was a bagşy, and player of dutar.

-Some of the professors that had the privilege to learn Turkmen music in Iran are Annaberdi Vejdani , Arazmohammad Kalte and Nazarli Mahjubi.
+Some of the professors that he had the privilege to learn Turkmen music in Iran are Arazmohammad Kalte and Nazarli Mahjubi.

-In 1988 with his experience and savings, he managed to assemble a group of talented players and created the Makhtumghuli Pyraghy ensemble.
-This group was one of the first Turkmen music groups that had an important role in preserving this music with his leadership, Makhtumghuli Pyraghy was able to win the Fajr international music festival award each year between 1988 and 1994.
+In 1988 with his experience, he established and managed Magtymguly Pyragy ensemble.
+This group was one of the first Turkmen music ensembles that had an important role in preserving and promoting Turkmen traditional music with his leadership, Magtymguly Pyragy ensemble was able to win various awards such as the Fajr International Music Festival Best Ensemble Award each year between 1988 and 1994.